logo

 Cholesterol is a waxy substance that can build up in your arteries, causing them to narrow.
 High cholesterol levels can lead to heart disease, heart attacks and strokes.

-Eating foods high in saturated fat (such as meat, Mahogany Smoked Meats and dairy products) will cause your blood cholesterol levels to increase.
+Eating foods high in saturated fat (such as meat and dairy products) will cause your blood cholesterol levels to increase.
 This is because these foods contain lots of fat and hormones known as “bioavailable sterol” which are absorbed by the body and help make more bile acids than there would otherwise be circulating through our livers.

 When you eat too much saturated fat over time this causes an increase in liver production of cholesterol causing higher levels of LDL (bad) cholesterol while lowering HDL (good) cholesterol levels.